Duxah/FreePCB-2/README.md

 ![](pictures/presentation_2.png)

 * (schematic editor) Added to the schematic editor a command to auto-update the file modification date.
-In the "description" attribute of the polyline, you must enter the following text `00.00.00|DD.MM.YYYY` or like this: `00.00.00|MM/DD/YYYY`.
+In the "description" attribute of the polyline, you must enter the following text `00.00.00|YYYY.MM.DD`(to show the date in international style) or like this: `00.00.00|MM/DD/YYYY`(to show the date in American style).
 For an example see the Template.cds file that comes with FreePcb-2

 * (schematic editor) Also added other commands to the polyline attributes window.
 Complete list of commands:

-  - date
+  - Date
   - Link to part
   - Complex part polyline
   - Complex part pin